stashed/mongodb/docs/mongodb-sharding.md

 ```

 Here,

+- `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore a MongoDB database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the AppBinding crd for the `restored-mgo-sh` database.
 - `spec.rules` specifies that we are restoring from the latest backup snapshot of the database.